eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Skill sets for MLOps***:
 + We work with the best of open source technologies - ***Akka, Scala, Undertow, Spark, Spark ML, Hadoop, Cassandra, Mongo***.
 + skill set:
+	- MLOps, ML Flow
+	- protocol design using protobuf + grpc
++ skill set:
+	- buildout of serverless AI platform, using a combination of Python and AWS technologies, such as:
+		* Lambda
+		* Kinesis
+		* S3
+		* EC2
+		* Glue
+		* Batch
+		* EMR
+		* CloudFormation
++ skill set:
+	- AI/ML Application Framework Engineer
+	- Bringing up AI/ML model including ***model deployment*** and ***accuracy verification/tuning***.
+	- AI/ML model end to end performance analysis and tuning.
+	- Quantized ML model development and retraining.
+	- Deep learning application and flow implementation and integration.
+	- Working closely with Software and Hardware team members for performance exploring and tuning.
+	- 3+ years experience working in AI/ML model deployment, verification, tuning and quantization.
+	- 3+ proven years of experience in developing high quality production software in C/C++/Python.
+	- Experience in AI frameworks: ***Tensorflow/Tensorflow-Lite/Pytorch/Tensor-RT/CUDA***, etc.
++ skill set:
+	- At ApertureData, we are on a mission to solve data infrastructure challenges for machine learning on big-visual-data.
+We are an angel and NSF grant backed, fast growing startup looking for a Sr. Software Engineer with experience building large scale infrastructure and developing low level systems software.
+If you enjoy the idiosyncrasies of C++, big data systems excite you, and being among the first five hires fires up your imagination on what all hats you get to wear, we are looking forward to hearing from you!
+	- Minimum qualifications
+		* ***While you get the freedom to define direction and build castles on-ground for now, it comes with some requirements so we can build fast and stay focused.***
+		* 5+ years of experience in Computer Science, or a related technical field
+		* 2+ years of experience in C++
+		* Understand concurrency well
+		* Understand the effects of cache/memory/disk as they interplay with each other and processing
+		* Systems level data structure and algorithm effects (kernel and driver level included)
+		* Be comfortable with Linux, C++, and Python
+		* Valid work status in the US
+	- Additional qualifications
+		* Good tools make engineering more fun and the more you know about scaling, the faster you can help us scale our product
+		* Productivity, development, testing, and cluster management tools/frameworks/languages such as Gtest, git, Jupyter, shell scripting, OpenCV (to know how to handle some computer vision tasks), Kafka, Spark, Tensorflow/PyTorch/Caffe2, Docker, Kubernetes, Zookeeper, and just in general keep up with new technology to know when we should pay attention to something
+		* Practical implementation knowledge of CAP theorem, distributed systems programming
+		* Experience architecting a system to run as a service independent of the cloud vendor
+		* Knowledge of how to interact with distributed file systems
++ skill set:
 	- Work on cutting-edge MLOps with guidance from MIT PhDs who are prominent in ML research.
 	- Develop large-scale web applications for data-centric AI.
 Our tools enable data scientists/engineers (across all industries) to effectively diagnose/fix issues in their datasets thus improving the quality of their business’s core asset.